vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 * [Vipps i terminal](https://www.vipps.no/produkter-og-tjenester/privat/vipps-i-terminal/vipps-i-terminal/):
   Merchant-presented, dynamic QR shown on the display of a payment terminal.

-It is possible to whitelist an URL and let users scan a QR qith Vipps and be sent to the merchant's website.
+It is possible to whitelist an URL and let users scan a QR with Vipps and be sent to the merchant's website.
 See:
 [Can I whitelist my URL for a Vipps QR?](#can-i-whitelist-my-url-for-a-vipps-qr).